andrewclelland/analyse_ml_fire_projections/README.md

 Order for running scripts:
 1. Before beginning the analysis conduct `netCDF_processing` to convert the files to csv format for more convenient analysis.
     *  Run `split_netCDF_into_years` first to reduce the netCDF file load - it converts the whole time series into single years for each scenario.
 You can also separate the whole file into North America/Eurasia (for example) as required.
+    *  Use `Check and test shapefiles.ipynb` to load and check the shapefiles used in the analysis.
+Land cover per region can also be found here.
     *  Then you can choose to find the time series by `ecoregion`, `geographical` region or `land_cover` class, as required.
 The scripts all perform the same job: the burned area is found for a specific shapefile over the whole time series and each scenario and saved into individual csv files.
     *  Combine the individual scenario csv files into one master csv file for each ecoregion using `Process ecoregion CSVs.ipynb`.
     *  We conduct our analysis on an ecoregion level, so remaining code files can easily be adapted for land cover or geographical region analysis.